 A large number of Californians are taking advantage of the things that Texas has to offer.
-Many companies are moving their headquarters out of high cost of living states like California and people move to be closer to jobs, they move so their life styles can be better, and they move so that their children can have better opportunities.
+Many companies are moving their headquarters out of the high cost of living in states like California.
+Also, people move to be closer to jobs, they move so their lifestyles can be better.
+Moreover, they move so that their children can have better opportunities.
 The following reasons top the list of why more folks are evacuating from California and landing in Texas.

 Texas VS California education:

 When you have children then their education is one of your main concerns.
 You want your child to have all of the advantages that a good education can provide them.
 The education system is Texas is proven to provide students with the knowledge and encouragement they need to make excellent grades and to stay in school, and continue to college, graduate school, and higher learning studies after they finish high school